No, Republicans Are Not Better for the Economy

 50 years of tax cuts for the rich failed to trickle down, economics study says (CBS News)

-This may be why there isn’t such a stark a divergence between Conservative and Liberal (Labor) parties in Europe and elsewhere.
-Most political parties overseas are much closer to the center—and to conventional economic wisdom—than the Republicans in the United States, who are more likely to base their policies on the writings of F.A.
-Hayek or Ayn Rand than on Keynes.
-Right-wing parties in the Americas tend to subscribe to a radical form of extreme libertarianism far outside mainstream economic thought, as the photo above illustrates (can anyone imagine the Prime Minister or Chancellor of Germany posing for a photo like this?).
+This may explain why there isn’t such a massive divergence between Conservative and Liberal (Labor) parties in Western Europe and elsewhere.
+Most political parties overseas are closer to the political center—and to conventional economic wisdom—than the Republicans in the United States, who are more likely to base their policies on the writings of Friedrich Hayek, Ludvig von Mises or Ayn Rand than on John Maynard Keynes.
+Right-wing parties in the Americas tend to subscribe to a radical form of extreme libertarianism far outside mainstream economic thought as the photo above illustrates.
+Can anyone imagine the Prime Minister of the UK or the Chancellor of Germany posing for such a photo?

-In an important post, Blair Fix takes a look at partisan politics and the rise of extreme plutocracy in the United States.
-As with the studies above, he marshals a tremendous amount of evidence and statistics to back up his conclusions.
-He finds that Republican control of the legislature at every level of government is associated with increasing plutocracy and falling fortunes for the lower and middle classes everywhere.
-It’s a must-read:
+In an excellent post, economist Blair Fix takes a look at partisan politics and the rise of extreme plutocracy in the United States.
+As with the studies above, he marshals a tremendous amount of data and statistics to back up his conclusions.
+He finds that Republican control of legislatures at every level of government—federal, state and local—is associated with increasing plutocracy and falling fortunes for the lower and middle classes:

 On this partisan front, the historical backdrop is that for forty years, Republicans have been playing a political shell game.
 As Jay Michaelson puts it, Republicans “appear populist … but act plutocrat”.
 What’s disorienting is that this shell game has worked.
 Although Republicans have historically governed for the benefit of the rich, they have recently rebranded themselves (successfully, it seems) as the party of the working class.